Explore Virtual Therapy for Addiction & Mental Health

 The development of an Alcohol Use Disorder (AUD) can be a gradual and complex process with various factors at play.
 Regular and moderate drinking, often driven by social, environmental, or psychological factors, can lead to the formation of an AUD.

-As alcohol enters the bloodstream, it quickly crosses the blood-brain barrier, impacting the central nervous system, which includes the brain and spinal cord.
-Alcohol acts as a central nervous system depressant, affecting cognitive function and communication between brain cells, known as nerve cells.
+To fully understand how does alcohol affect the brain and central nervous system?, we must look at how it crosses the blood-brain barrier.
+This process allows alcohol to impact both the brain and spinal cord directly, creating a cycle of dependency.
 This can result in short-term effects such as alcohol intoxication, and in severe cases, alcohol poisoning and alcohol overdose, posing serious health risks.

 The Risk of Alcohol Addiction